rosmanov/chrome-bee/README.md

 # Requirements

-This extension relies on a _native messaging host_ written in Python 3.
-So you'll need Python 3 itself plus some extra steps described in the following section.
+This extension relies on a _native messaging host_ written in Python.
+So you'll need Python itself plus some extra steps described in the following section.
+Python versions 2 and 3 are both supported.

 # Installation